820NaveenKumar208/hachhustle_hackathon-/README.md

 ## Overview

-Mind Guard AI is an intelligent financial protection system designed to transform how individuals and businesses manage their finances.
+MindGuard AI is an intelligent financial protection system designed to transform how individuals and businesses manage their finances.
 Unlike traditional financial tools that merely track transactions, FortiFi AI acts as a **proactive financial guardian** that analyzes user behavior, detects potential risks, and provides real-time decision guidance.

 By combining explainable risk scoring, conversational insights, and interactive simulations, the system empowers users to **prevent financial mistakes before they occur**, creating a personalized “economic fortress” around their finances.